Killing Heat: Plot

-The film takes place in apartheid-era South Africa in the 1960s (unlike the novel which was set in Southern Rhodesia).
-Mary, a city woman, marries a farmer named Dick Turner.
+The film takes place in an unidentified nation in southern Africa in the early 1960s (implied strongly to be either South Africa or Southern Rhodesia).
+Mary, a city woman from Livingstone in Northern Rhodesia, marries a farmer named Dick Turner.
 Mary leaves the comfortable familiarity of her urban life and goes to live on Dick's struggling farm.
-Mary has little experience handling Africans as servants or employees and is harsh and tactless in her treatment of the African farm workers.
-Mary runs away by herself (to the town of Livingstone, crossing the bridge at Victoria Falls by train—which takes her into what was pre-1964 Northern Rhodesia), only to find that she cannot get her old job back, and has nowhere to take permanent refuge and no means of financial support.
+Mary has little experience handling black Africans as servants or employees and is harsh and tactless in her treatment of them.
+Mary, who is deeply unhappy with her new life, eventually runs away from Dick and journeys back to Livingstone, only to find that she cannot get her old job back.
+This forces her to accept the realization she has nowhere to take permanent refuge and no means of financial support.
 She returns to the farm.
-Mary slowly becomes insane and breaks the Rhodesian taboo of inter-racial over-familiarity with the African houseboy, Moses.
-After Mary and Moses are accidentally observed by a newly appointed farm manager in the act of taking what would be considered liberties, Dick decides to send Mary away from the farm.
+Mary slowly becomes insane and begins an affair with a domestic servant, Moses.
+After the affair is discovered by Dick's new farm manager, Dick decides to separate from Mary and send her away.
 Learning of Mary's forthcoming departure, Moses murders Mary during a rainstorm.
 Moses is arrested by the police and led off in handcuffs.